Thoughts on Publishing a Technical Book (Part 2)

 6 month recap

-Over the last six months I’ve written and published a second book, REST APIs with Django and started work on a third, Django for Professionals that will be out by the end of the year.
+Over the last six months I’ve written and published a second book, Django for APIs and started work on a third.
 I also submitted a proposal for a talk at DjangoCon that I’ll be giving–this is my first time attending any official Python conference.
 And I’ve spent serious time on a side project with other developers that I hope to announce in the future.
 So I’ve been busy.

-I wrote REST APIs with Django relatively quickly in hindsight, though it certainly didn’t feel that way at the time.
+I wrote Django for APIs relatively quickly in hindsight, though it certainly didn’t feel that way at the time.
 From March to June I focused on it.
 There’s always a degree of self-doubt around content: Am I writing on the right thing?
 Do readers care about this next topic?
 Or is there a better, bigger one out there?

 Thanks to Amazon and their “Frequently Bought Together” feature I could see that the most commonly bought book was one on REST APIs with Django, so that gave me confidence I was working on the right thing.